-As all towns and villages in Spain receive funding based on the number of people registered, less population means less funding means less public amenities.
+All towns and villages in Spain receive funding based on the number of people registered.
+A lower registered population means less funding and fewer public amenities.

-Did you know there’s a village in Spain with only 200 inhabitants and over 60,000 cars registered?
+However there’s a village in Spain with only 200 inhabitants and over 60,000 cars registered.

 Because for rental companies it’s the cheapest place to pay the annual municipal car tax!

-We’re not suggesting you do this to pay less tax on your own car (it wouldn’t be legal), but let’s take a look at some of the ways being on the Padrón can help you save.
+We’re not suggesting you do this to pay less tax on your own car (it wouldn’t be legal), but let’s take a look at some of the ways being on the Municipal Padrón can help you save.

 Some water companies in Spain offer a discount on your bill if the water consumption is reasonable based on the number of people in the home.

 Water bills are split into fixed and variable costs.
 The latter is billed in stages from I to IV, which are progressively more expensive.
 A bigger family will often pay a large part of the bill at the higher priced stage III or IV consumption level, although this may be perfectly reasonable taking into account the number of people in the home.

 To see if you can take advantage of this, get our your latest bill and take a look.
 If there’s the possibility for a discount, send your water company a copy of the padrón certificate for all household members.

 Municipal Gyms, Sports Clubs and Classes

 Why pay for a private gym if your town has decent municipal installations?
 For a fraction of the cost many towns offer a wide variety of sporting activities.

-The same goes for classes for both kids and adults: get them at a discounted rate or free.
+The same goes for classes for children and adults: get them at a discounted rate or free.

-Some towns have a better offer than others and availability is limited.
-It’s either first come, first served or some locations may apply a points system.
+Some towns have a better range of activities than others, but availability is limited.
+Places are allocation on either a first come, first served system or points.

-All these grants are non means-tested and only available for people who are on the register.
+All these grants are non means-tested but they’re only available for people who are on the register.